Bella-Real/Bella-Real.github.io/_posts/2025-08-11-phising-attack-simulation.markdown

 After signing in and changing the default password, now is where you get to the fun part.
 From here you need to:

 1. Select the Users/Groups to be phished
-2. Sett the Email Template for the user to receive
+2. Set the Email Template for the user to receive
 3. Configure SMTP relay details or "Sending Profiles" to send emails from
 4. Set up a Landing Page that the user will go to after clicking on the phishing link

-Soooooooo I had an issue with choosing the proper URL for the landing page.
-I looked into it and wasn't able to figure it out using Railway so I'm going to try hosting it locally instead just to get it functioning and once I get that resolved, I might try and host it on a RaspberryPi for fun?
+_Soooooooo I had an issue with choosing the proper URL for the landing page.
+I looked into it and wasn't able to figure it out using Railway so I'm going to try hosting it locally instead just to get it functioning and once I get that resolved, I might try and host it on a RaspberryPi for fun?_

-I've been in the process of moving so this project has gotten extremely delayed!
+_I've been in the process of moving so this project has gotten extremely delayed!
 I am determined to return to it once I'm more settled and less frustrated with the issue I ran into hehe in the meantime, I'm going to work on something else.
-To be continued...
+To be continued..._